andrew/ultimate-awesome/README.md

 - [awesome-performance](https://github.com/hbish/awesome-performance) - Collection of videos, talks and tools about performance.
 - [awesome-github-readme-tools](https://github.com/henrylok0/awesome-github-readme-tools) - A curated collection of awesome tools and resources to create stunning GitHub README files - badges, stats, generators, widgets, and more!.
 - [awesome-icon](https://github.com/icon-community/awesome-icon) - A curated list of awesome frameworks, libraries, software, and other resources for the Icon blockchain ecosystem:
+- [awesome-nanobanana-pro-prompts](https://github.com/ionic-errrrs-code/awesome-nanobanana-pro-prompts) - 🚀 An awesome list of 12,000+ curated Nano Banana Pro prompts and examples.
+Your go-to resource for mastering prompt engineering and exploring the creative potential of the Nano Banana Pro (Nano Banana 2) AI image model.
 - [awesome-ipfabric-list](https://github.com/ipfabric/awesome-ipfabric-list) - List of links and repos of useful stuff for IP Fabric users and developers.
 - [awesome-telegram](https://github.com/itgoyo/awesome-telegram) - 2025最新悄咪咪收集的10000+个Telegram群合集，附全网最有趣好用的机器人BOT🤖你想要的这里都有.
 - [awesome-straico](https://github.com/ivopereira/awesome-straico) - 🏆 A curated list of awesome Straico resources, tools, articles and more.